jsom1/jsom1.github.io/_walkthroughs/Cap.md

 sudo ssh nathan@10.10.10.245
 `````

 Sadly the password isn't that obvious.
-Let's get back at the website and have a look at the tab "Security Snapshot (5 Second PCAP + Analysis)":
+Let's get back at the website and have a look at the tab *Security Snapshot (5 Second PCAP + Analysis)*:

 <div class="img_container">
 ![PCAP]({{https://jsom1.github.io/}}/_images/htb_cap_pcap.png){: height="400px" width = 600px"}
 </div>

-We see 9 TCP packets were sent over the last 5 seconds and were captured by pcap.
-We can download the resulting file and open it on WireShark for example:
+We see 9 TCP packets were sent over the last 5 seconds and were captured by *pcap*.
+We can download the resulting file and open it on *Wireshark* for example:

 <div class="img_container">
 ![WireShark]({{https://jsom1.github.io/}}/_images/htb_cap_wireshark.png)
 </div>

-It's weird the dashboard said 9 TCP packets, whereas WireShark says it was UDP protocol.
-Anyways, we see the traffic between our machine (10.10.14.6) and the box (10.10.10.245).
+It's weird the dashboard said 9 TCP packets, whereas *Wireshark* says it was UDP protocol.
+Anyways, we see the traffic between our machine (*10.10.14.6*) and the box (*10.10.10.245*).
 There's nothing really interesting in this file.
-Going back on the website, I then got another dashboard, this time with 8 TCP packets.
+Going back to the website, I then got another dashboard, this time with 8 TCP packets.
 The url was different, *10.10.10.245/data/4* (it was *10.10.10.245/data/1* before).
 I downloaded the new file but there wasn't anything there either.
 I'm not sure what makes the dashboard change, but we can manually alter the url.
 Note that if a file doesn't exist, it just brings us back to the default page dashboard (for example *10.10.10.245/data/9*).\\
 After trying a few different numbers, we see one that looks different:

 <div class="img_container">
 ![Data 0]({{https://jsom1.github.io/}}/_images/htb_cap_data0.png){: height="400px" width = 600px"}
 </div>

 I don't know if it means anything, but the number of IP packets doesn't match the one of total packets.
-Let's download this file and open it on Wireshark:
+Let's download this file and open it on *Wireshark*:

 <div class="img_container">
 ![Wireshark 2]({{https://jsom1.github.io/}}/_images/htb_cap_wireshark2.png)
 </div>

 This time we see traffic between 192.168.196.1 and 192.168.196.16.
-The packet stream starts with a successful 3 ways handshake, then there's a few get requests, and then lower (starting at packet 33), FTP connction traffic was captured.
+The packet stream starts with a successful 3 ways handshake, then there's a few get requests, and then lower (starting at packet 33), FTP connection traffic was captured.
 We see the user Nathan and the password in cleartext ("Buck3tH4TF0RM3!").
 We see the connection was successful, so we can FTP into the server with those credentials:

 <div class="img_container">
 ![FTP in]({{https://jsom1.github.io/}}/_images/htb_cap_ftpok.png)